amritomprakash/Detection-of-Poor-Telecom-Connectivity-Regions/README.md

 2.Click on the EXPORT button to publish the signal strength

-Instruction to use the Python script
+Instructions to use the Python script

 1.Save all the files regarading the python script on the same folder